Baha’i Faith and the Bible: Understanding the Differences and Similarities

 Shogi, unlike his grandfather or great-grandfather before him, chose not to take a new name for himself and would remain in charge of the Baha’is until his death in 1957.

-Since then, an elected committee runs the Baha’is.
+Since then, an elected committee has run the Baha’is.

 Current facts